-International students have the flexibility to enroll in a monthly pay as you learn payment option.
-With monthly payments as low as \$450.00 a month, we make education accessible to all across the globe.
+Students have the flexibility to enroll in a monthly pay as you learn payment option.
+With low monthly payments, we make education accessible to all across the globe.
 Please contact the Financial Aid Office for more information.

 Plan 2: Term by Term